Programs

 • Somatostatin Receptor 2 (SSTR2)

 Somatostatin type 2 receptor (SSTR2) belongs to the G-protein coupled receptor (GPCR) family that is aberrantly regulated in various tumors.
 It has been well established that SSTR2 is highly and broadly overexpressed in certain neuroendocrine tumors (NETs).
-Synthetic molecules that mimic the native SSTR2 ligand, somatostatin, have been successfully developed and approved as a theranostic-therapuetic pair, Netspot® (68Ga-DOTATATE) and Lutathera® (177Lu-DOTATATE), for detecting and treating gastroenteropancreatic neuroendocrine tumors (GEP-NETs).
+Synthetic molecules that mimic the native SSTR2 ligand, somatostatin, have been successfully developed and approved as a theranostic-therapeutic pair, Netspot® (68Ga-DOTATATE) and Lutathera® (177Lu-DOTATATE), for detecting and treating gastroenteropancreatic neuroendocrine tumors (GEP-NETs).
 However, the objective radiographic response rate (ORR) for Lutathera® is 18% with nearly no treatment options after Lutathera®, and GEP-NETs only represents half of total NET incidents.
 Separately, SSTR2 is also overexpressed in small cell lung cancer (SCLC) and other tumor types, and SSTR2-targeted radiotherapy has shown certain efficacy for their treatment but still at very early development stages.
 Collectively, there is still sizable opportunities of SSTR2-targeted radiotherapies and associated significant unmet medical needs.
 With an Ac-225-based alpha-therapy that is targeted via our novel SSTR2 vector, we aim to expand the indication of SSTR2-targeted radiotherapies from GEP-NETs to other NET subtypes, SCLC and other SSTR2-postive indications whose tumors are SSTR2-medium/low expressed or resistant/refractory to Lutathera®.

 • Neurotensin receptor type 1, NTSR1